Bordered manifolds with torus boundary and the link surgery formula: Hypercubes and disjoint unions

-We use the assumption of strong admissibility so that there are only finitely many classes of $\ell$-gons of index $3-\ell$ representing a given $\Spin^c$ structure, and we apply the above argument to each class.
+As noted in Remark~\ref{rem:QHS-admissibility-finiteness}, we use the assumption that $(\Sigma,\as,\bs,\ws,\zs)$ is a diagram for a rational homology sphere so that there are only finitely many classes of $\ell$-gons of index $3-\ell$ representing a given $\Spin^c$ structure, and we apply the above argument to each class.

 We refer the reader to \cite{LOTDoubleBranchedII}*{Section~3} and \cite{HHSZExact}*{Section~11} for additional details.